Fraley syndrome

 Fraley syndrome is a condition where the superior infundibulum of the upper calyx of the kidney is obstructed by the crossing renal (upper or middle section) artery branch, causing distension and dilatation of the calyx and presenting clinically as haematuria and nephralgia (ipsilateral flank pain).
 Furthermore, when the renal artery obstructs the proximal collecting system, filling defects can occur anywhere in the calyces, pelvis, or ureter.

 The condition was first described in the New England Journal of Medicine by urologist Elwin E. Fraley in December 1966.

 While this is a rare disorder, most cases are asymptomatic.
 When complications do arise, it can be treated surgically after testing is done to identify the renal vasculature that is impacting renal output.
 Another possible cause for similar hydronephrosis is megacalicosis, for which surgery is considered inappropriate.

 Signs and symptoms

 The signs and symptoms of this disorder can vary from asymptomatic microhematuria to severe, recurrent flank pain associated with kidney stone formation and infections.
 Patients may also present with a fever, nausea, vomiting, dysuria and polyuria.
 If untreated, the chronic infections can progress causing renal damage.
-In rare circumstances, it can also cause sepsis and overt kidney failure, though this outcome is very unlikely.